rstudio-education/stat545/README.md

 ### Use `renv` to recreate our project library

-Another option is to use the [`renv` package](https://rstudio.github.io/renv/index.html) to replicate our exact project library. `renv` will create a private, project-specific library that is separate from your personal library of packages.
+Another option is to use the [`renv` package](https://rstudio.github.io/renv/index.html) to replicate our exact project library. `renv` is a package that uses a [snapshot and restore](https://environments.rstudio.com/snapshot.html) strategy to create **r**eproducible **env**nvironments for R projects. `renv` will create a private, project-specific library that is separate from your personal library of packages.
 This would be a good option if, for example, you have another project that relies on a specific version of a package and you don't want to mess with it by upgrading, downgrading, etc.

-If you want to know more about what `renv` is doing behind the scenes see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) and [Snapshot and Restore](https://environments.rstudio.com/snapshot.html#pre-requisite-steps).
+If you would want to learn more about what `renv` is doing behind the scenes and how you can use `renv` for collaboration see [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html), [Collaborating with renv](https://rstudio.github.io/renv/articles/collaborating.html), and [Snapshot and Restore](https://environments.rstudio.com/snapshot.html#pre-requisite-steps).

 *Note: The `renv` package is still in the development stage so these instructions may change over time!*

-Once you have a local copy of this project (either via fork/clone or downloading a zip file), follow these steps:
+Once you have a local copy of this project (either via [fork and clone](https://happygitwithr.com/fork-and-clone.html) or by downloading this repository as a ZIP file), follow these steps:

 1. Install the development version of the `renv` package -- specifically, the same version we used to take a "snapshot" of our project library: